 Any incident of suspected sexual harassment must be reported immediately to the Supervising Physician, Associate Dean for Clinical Affairs and the Assistant Dean of Student Affairs for Graduate and Health Professions.
-Any student involved in sexual harassment will be referred to the Assistant Dean of Student Affairs for Graduate and Health Professions for further action.
+Any student involved in sexual harassment will be referred to the Assistant Dean of Student Affairs for Graduate and Health Professions for Graduate and Health Professions for further action.